-- 4. Circle (circle) masking reads an input ASCII file containing Lat/Lon locations and for each grid point, computes the minimum great-circle arc distance in kilometers to those points.
-If the -thresh command line option is not used, the minimum distance value for each grid point will be written to the output.
-If it is used, only those grid points whose minimum distance meets the threshold criteria will be selected.
-This option is useful when defining areas within a certain radius of radar locations. - 5.
-Track (track) masking reads an input ASCII file containing Lat/Lon locations and for each grid point, computes the minimum great-circle arc distance in kilometers to the track defined by those points.
-The first and last track points are not connected.
-As with circle masking the output for each grid point depends on the use of the -thresh command line option.
+- depends on the use of the -thresh command line option.
 This option is useful when defining the area within a certain distance of a hurricane track. - 6.
 Grid (grid) masking reads an input gridded data file, extracts the field specified using its grid definition, and selects grid points falling inside that grid.
 This option is useful when using a model nest to define the corresponding area of the parent domain. - 7.
 Data (data) masking reads an input gridded data file, extracts the field specified using the -mask_field command line option, thresholds the data using the -thresh command line option, and selects grid points which meet that threshold criteria.
 The option is useful when thresholding topography to define a mask based on elevation or when threshold land use to extract a particular category. - 8.
 Solar altitude (solar_alt) and solar azimuth (solar_azi) masking computes the solar altitude and azimuth values at each grid point for the time defined by the mask_file setting. mask_file may either be set to an explicit time string in YYYYMMDD[HH[MMSS]] format or to a gridded data file.
 If set to a gridded data file, the -mask_field command line option specifies the field of data whose valid time should be used.
 If the -thresh command line option is not used, the raw solar altitude or azimuth value for each grid point will be written to the output.
 If it is used, the resulting binary mask field will be written.
 This option is useful when defining a day/night mask. - 9.
 Latitude (lat) and longitude (lon) masking computes the latitude and longitude value at each grid point.
 This logic only requires the definition of the grid, specified by the input_file.
 Technically, the mask_file is not needed, but a value must be specified for the command line to parse correctly.
 Users are advised to simply repeat the input_file setting twice.
 If the -thresh command line option is not used, the raw latitude or longitude values for each grid point will be written to the output.
 This option is useful when defining latitude or longitude bands over which to compute statistics. - 10.
-Shapefile (shape) masking uses closed polygons taken from an ESRI shapefile to define the masking region.
+Shapefile (shape) masking uses a closed polygon taken from an ESRI shapefile to define the masking region.
 Gen-Vx-Mask reads the shapefile with the ".shp" suffix and extracts the latitude and longitudes of the vertices.
+The other types of shapefiles (index file, suffix ".shx", and dBASE file, suffix ".dbf") are not currently used.
 The shapefile must consist of closed polygons rather than polylines, points, or any of the other data types that shapefiles support.
-When the -shape_str command line option is used, Gen-Vx-Mask also reads metadata from the corresponding dBASE file with the ".dbf" suffix. - Shapefiles usually contain more than one polygon, and the user must select which of these shapes should be used.
-The -shapeno n and -shape_str name string command line options enable the user to select one or more polygons from the shapefile.
-For -shape n, n is a comma-separated list of integer shape indices to be used.
-Note that these values are zero-based.
-So the first polygon in the shapefile is shape number 0, the second polygon in the shapefile is shape number 1, etc. For example, -shapeno 0,1,2 uses the first three shapes in the shapefile.
-When multiple shapes are specified, the mask is defined as their union.
-So all grid points falling inside at least one of the specified shapes are included in the mask.
+Shapefiles usually contain more than one polygon, and the -shape n command line option enables the user to select one polygon from the shapefile.
+The integer n tells which shape number to use from the shapefile.
+Note that this value is zero-based, so that the first polygon in the shapefile is polygon number 0, the second polygon in the shapefile is polygon number 1, etc. For the user's convenience, some utilities that perform human-readable screen dumps of shapefile contents are provided.
+The gis_dump_shp, gis_dump_shx and gis_dump_dbf tools enable the user to examine the contents of her shapefiles.
+As an example, if the user knows the name of the particular polygon but not the number of the polygon in the shapefile, the user can use the gis_dump_dbf utility to examine the names of the polygons in the shapefile.
+The information written to the screen will display the corresponding polygon number.